Efficient Agent Training for Computer Use: Method

 \subsection{Trajectory Collection}

-We collected human computer use trajectories (see an example at~\autoref{fig:trajectory}) with PC Tracker~\cite{he2024pcagentsleepai}, a tool that records the screen state observation and the keyboard/mouse action at each step for a given task.
-The recorded actions are structured in a unified action space $\mathcal{A}$, as shown in~\autoref{tab:action-space}.
+We collected human computer use trajectories with PC Tracker~\cite{he2024pcagentsleepai}, a tool that records the screen state observation and the human keyboard/mouse action at each step for a given task.
+The recorded actions are structured in a unified action space $\mathcal{A}$, as shown in Table~\ref{tab:action-space}.
 For task generation, we first manually compose a small seed set across multiple software applications and then enlarge it with LLMs.
 The resulting tasks were distributed to human annotators, who completed the tasks on their own Windows computers with PC Tracker recording trajectories automatically.
 After finishing a task, annotators could either discard unsatisfactory trajectories or modify the task descriptions based on their actual execution, thereby ensuring the correctness and completeness of the collected trajectories.
 We then applied a set of rule-based filters to remove entire trajectories or individual steps that exhibited errors or other undesirable behaviors.

 We employed a rigorous data decontamination procedure on these collected trajectories.
 Each task description was compared against the tasks in our main evaluation benchmark (\autoref{sec:waa-v2}) using n-gram overlap and semantic similarity metrics.
-Trajectories with tasks exhibiting excessive similarity to any test task were removed from the dataset.
+Specifically, we retained only trajectories whose task descriptions have an overlap of 0 under 13-gram and less than 0.7 under 3-gram, and a cosine semantic similarity under 0.85 with respect to any test task.

-This procedure finally yielded 312 real-world human trajectories, with distribution across applications shown in~\autoref{fig:data distribution}.
+This procedure finally yielded 312 real-world human computer use trajectories, with distribution across applications shown in Figure~\ref{fig:data distribution}.
+We report the trajectory length distribution in Table~\ref{tab:traj_length_dist}.
+No explicit instructions on trajectory length were given to annotators; the distribution naturally emerges from the collected tasks and human demonstration behavior.
 The whole annotation process was completed by two annotators within a single day, with an average of roughly 3 minutes per trajectory.
 Given humans' proficiency in computer use, the mechanisms for annotators to discard trajectories or revise task descriptions after execution, and our data filtering process, no additional verification was required to ensure trajectory correctness.